Prince Ibeh: Patriots (2021)

 In May 2021, Ibeh joined the Rwandan team Patriots BBC to play in the 2021 BAL season.
 In six games, he averaged 7.8 points, 5.7 rebounds, 1.3 assists, and 1.2 blocks per game.

 Club Atlético Aguada (2021)

 On September 3, 2021, Ibeh signed with Club Atlético Aguada of the Liga Uruguaya de Básquetbol.

 New Taipei CTBC DEA (2021–2022)

 On October 14, 2021, Ibeh signed with New Taipei CTBC DEA of the T1 League.

 Trouville (2022)

 On March 15, 2022, Ibeh signed with Club Trouville of the Liga Uruguaya de Básquetbol.

 Second stint with NorthPort Batang Pier (2022)

 In August 2022, Ibeh signed again with the NorthPort Batang Pier of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.

 TaiwanBeer HeroBears (2022–2023)

 On December 14, 2022, Ibeh signed with TaiwanBeer HeroBears of the T1 League.
 On March 6, 2023, the team terminated the Ibeh's contract.

-Guaros de Lara (2023–present)
+Guaros de Lara (2023)

 On March 17, 2023, Guaros de Lara from Venezuela announced they had acquired Ibeh.
+He was named the Superliga Profesional de Baloncesto Defensive Player of the Year.

+APR (2023)

+In August 2023, Ibeh joined APR in Rwanda.

+Meralco Bolts (2023)

+In October 2023, he signed with the Meralco Bolts of the Philippine Basketball Association (PBA) as one of the team's import for its participation in the 2023–24 East Asia Super League.

+Peñarol (2024)

+In January 2024, Ibeh joined Peñarol of the Liga Uruguaya de Básquetbol.
+In four appearances, he averaged two points, 5.5 rebounds, and 2.3 blocks per game.

+Taipei Fubon Braves (2024)

+In February 2024, Ibeh signed with Homenetmen Beirut in Lebanon.

+In March 2024, Ibeh signed with Taipei Fubon Braves of the P. League+.

+El Calor de Cancún (2024)

+In June 2024, Ibeh joined El Calor de Cancún, an expansion team in the Liga Nacional de Baloncesto Profesional.

+Patriots (2024)

+In August 2024, Ibeh rejoined Patriots of the Rwanda Basketball League.

+On December 6, 2024, Ibeh joined the Dewa United Banten of the Indonesian Basketball League.
+On December 25, his contract was terminated due to injury, replacing by Malik Dime.